grafana/grafana/docs/sources/installation/upgrading.md

 We recommend that you upgrade Grafana often to stay up to date with the latest fixes and enhancements.
 In order make this a reality, Grafana upgrades are backward compatible and the upgrade process is simple and quick.

-Upgrading is generally always safe (between many minor and one major version) and dashboards and graphs will look the same.
-There can be minor breaking changes in some edge cases which are usually outlined in the [Release Notes](https://community.grafana.com/c/releases) and [Changelog](https://github.com/grafana/grafana/blob/master/CHANGELOG.md)
+Upgrading is generally safe (between many minor and one major version) and dashboards and graphs will look the same.
+There may be minor breaking changes in some edge cases, which are outlined in the [Release Notes](https://community.grafana.com/c/releases) and [Changelog](https://github.com/grafana/grafana/blob/master/CHANGELOG.md)

 ## Update plugins